 Wind turbine suppliers are systems integrators.
 Blades are typically manufactured in-house, along with a few other components in some cases, depending on the industrial strength and breadth of the supplier.

 There are fewer offshore turbine suppliers than onshore.
 The high investment costs, large project sizes but relatively low overall sales volumes make it difficult for new suppliers to challenge the incumbents.

-A new generation of 12MW+ turbines is being developed.
+A new generation of 12MW+ turbines has been developed and turbines with ratings at and over 14MW are offered by the main European suppliers.
 Typically, after a new turbine platform is developed, turbine variants are offered to the market with higher rating (or, more rarely, larger diameter) as their operation is better understood and the platform upgraded.
 This extends sales lifetime of a given platform while minimising development costs.

 Wind turbine suppliers prefer to operate just one or two nacelle assembly facilities and blade manufacturing facilities for the European offshore market, as volumes are not that high and fewer turbines are needed per GW as turbine sizes increase.
 The choice of site depends on the size of the local market, the locations of key suppliers, skills availability and support for local job creation.

 The design life of an offshore turbine is 25 years.
 The trend for longer design life on all turbines is due to the maturing of the industry – asset owners now expect to operate wind farms for such periods without the technology becoming obsolete or unsupported by suppliers.
 The design driver for many components is fatigue loading when generating.
 Extreme loads due to storms, abnormal events and faults during operation can also be critical.
 Typically, an offshore turbine will turn for over 90% of the time.

 Asia suppliers are offering turbines better suited to lower average wind speed wind regimes with larger rotors for a given turbine rating.